 It's one of the jewels set into the famous architectural destination of Columbus, Indiana-owned and cared for by Newfields.
-You should contact the Columbus Area Visitors Center for information about tours.

 Here's an opportunity to experience one of the finest expressions of American modernism, an integration of house and landscape that draws upon historical precedents without repeating them, enfolding them in a compelling composition of forms and spaces that captures the genius of its designers, the aspirations of its owners, and the spirit of their time.